CSU-KangHu/HiTE/panHiTE_tutorial.md

 Rscript RNA_seq/install_R_dependencies.R
 ```

-If the installation completes successfully, the following R packages will be installed within the `HiTE` environment:
+If the installation completes successfully, the following R packages will be installed:
 - **argparser**
 - **tibble**
 - **dplyr**